 Carl snorted derisively.
 He gripped the rock like a split-finger fastball, then whipped it sidearm towards Ava.
 The rock sliced through the air with deadly precision and caught the crow square in the side of its head, instantly shattering its delicate skull and rupturing its eye.
 Ava recoiled backward, shocked by the sudden violence of the impact.
 The crow flopped over on its side.
 One of its wings extended at a crooked angle and gave a single weak flap.

 Carl pumped his fist in excitement.
 “Yes!
 Direct hit!”

 When Ava recovered enough to realize what happened, she let out an agonizing cry.
-“Nooooooo!” she screamed.
+“Nooooooo!”